tulios/mappersmith/README.md

 ## <a name="resource-configuration"></a> Configuring my resources

 Each resource has a name and a list of methods with its definitions.
-A method definition can have host, path, method, headers, params, bodyAttr and headersAttr.
+A method definition can have host, path, method, headers, params, bodyAttr, headersAttr and authAttr.
 Example:

 ```javascript
 const client = forge({